WIOV-FM

-WIOV-FM (105.1 FM, "The Big I 105") is a commercial FM radio station licensed to serve Ephrata, Pennsylvania.
+WIOV-FM (105.1 MHz, "The Big I 105") is a commercial radio station licensed to serve Ephrata, Pennsylvania.
 The station is owned by Radio License Holding CBC LLC, a part of Cumulus Media, and broadcasts a country music radio format.
 The station's studios and offices are located on South Reading Road, along PA 272, at Rothsville Road in Ephrata.
 The station's broadcast tower is located off Tower Road near Ephrata at (40°10′30.2″N 76°9′29.5″W).

 WIOV-FM has local DJs in the daytime with syndicated shows at night from Whitney Allen (evenings) and Blair Garner (overnight).